JudgesCourt of Appeal | Saskatchewan

 Court of Appeal

 The Court of Appeal for Saskatchewan consists of the Chief Justice and 7 puisne judges.
-Judges of the Court sit in panels of 3, 5 or 7 to hear appeals of decisions by the trial courts (Provincial Court and Court of Queen’s Bench) and certain administrative tribunals.
+Judges of the Court sit in panels of 3, 5 or 7 to hear appeals of decisions by the trial courts (Provincial Court and Court of King’s Bench) and certain administrative tribunals.

 The Court is located in Regina, however, sittings are regularly scheduled in Saskatoon.